damato-design/blog/src/posts/be-afraid-of-dark.md

 ## Scoped themes

+A theme is the collection of values assigned to semantic tokens.
+The semantic tokens are a contract that should have permanence so it meets expectations of folks building UI over time.
+The values that would appear as a right-hand assignment in the theme can have a separate stakeholder.
+For example, the brand identity is often encoded here perhaps as a separate set of non-semantic tokens (`brand-blue-500`).
+In this case, the brand is responsible for curating the right-side values but the design system team is responsible for maintaining the left-side semantic token names for those values to be assigned.

+When the user preference is set for dark-mode, they are requesting the experience in a "dark" theme.
+When the marketing team wants to collaborate with a partner brand, they are expecting additional values to be included in the UI to support that partner brand.

 Instead of the dark area and the light colored page needing to be informed by a single theme, think of the dark area as an entirely separate theme.
 In this way, the values that represent `button-primary-background-color` can change depending on scope.

 ![IMAGE](#)